5jt/dyalog-cookbook/manuscript/09_testing.md

 Unit tests should execute _fast_: developers often want to execute them even when still working on a project in order to make sure that they have not broken anything, or to find out what they broke.
 When executing the test suite takes too long it defeats the purpose.

 Sometimes it cannot be avoided that tests take quite a while, for example when testing GUIs.
 In that case it might be an idea to create a group of tests that comprehend not all but just the most important ones.
+Those can then be executed while actually working on the code base while the full-blown test suite is only executed every now and then, maybe only before checking in the code.

 ## Preparing: helpers